SlashTec/EKS_logging_monitoring/README.md

 ```

 -----------------------
-after any change u should reload prometheus by this command form jenkins or port-forward or anywhere
+after any change in prometheus or alertmanager u should reload the configurations by this command form jenkins or port-forward or anywhere
 curl -X POST http://localhost:6547/-/reload